Romana (Doctor Who): Romana II

 At the end of the serial Meglos, Romana receives word from the Time Lords recalling her to Gallifrey.
 The opening of the next serial Full Circle makes it clear that, having travelled with the Doctor, she no longer desires to return home.
-Before the issue can be resolved, the TARDIS falls through a "charged vacuum emboitment" and disappears into another universe known as E-Space.
+Before the issue can be resolved, the TARDIS falls through a "charged vacuum emboîtement" and disappears into another universe known as E-Space.
 Her final television appearance was in the 1981 story Warriors' Gate where, along with the robot dog K9, she leaves to forge her own path in E-space when faced with a choice of remaining there or returning to Gallifrey.
-She also appears briefly in the 20th Anniversary special The Five Doctors through the reuse of footage from the uncompleted story Shada, as Tom Baker declined to film any new scenes for the special.
+She also appears briefly in the 20th Anniversary special "The Five Doctors" (1983) through the reuse of footage from the uncompleted 1979 story Shada, as Tom Baker declined to appear in the special.

 After the departure of both Romana I and II, both versions of the character also appeared very briefly in flashback sequences during the Fourth Doctor's regeneration in Logopolis as well as the Fifth Doctor's mind-copy in Resurrection of the Daleks.
 Romana would also be mentioned in Castrovalva during the Fifth Doctor's post-regenerative confusion, as well as in Arc of Infinity, in which the Fifth Doctor, in response to a reprimand from the High Council of Time Lords for "leaving [her] behind", retorts that she "chose to remain in E-Space".
 Ward subsequently returned for a brief cameo as Romana in the 1993 charity special Dimensions in Time.